SteveGilvarry/cordova-plugin-photo-library-zm/README.md

-The project is now supported WKWebView but the function getLibrary will not work on iOS
+The project has been forked to support WKWebView and cordova-plugin-file@7.0.0 but the function getLibrary will not work on iOS

 That's how it looks and performs in real app: